VariantSync/FeatureTraceRecording/README.md

 This code is supplementary material to the submission _Feature Trace Recording_ at the _28th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), 2021_.

-# WHAT IS LEFT TODO
-- remove semantic edits (partial)
-- finish readme
-- Add Comments to FTR_TwoStep

 ## How to Run the Project
 This prototype is written in Haskell and uses the Stack build system.
 Instructions for installing stack can be found [here](https://docs.haskellstack.org/en/stable/README/).